Secrets

 If you need to understand the expansion pipeline, encryption details, external env var compatibility, or recovery procedures, see Advanced Secrets.

-When an admin password is configured, all secret values are encrypted on disk using AES-256-GCM.
-Without an admin password, secrets are stored in plain text — a warning is logged to remind you to enable it.
+When server.encryptionKey is set in config.yaml, all secret values are encrypted on disk using AES-256-GCM.
+Without an encryption key, secrets are stored in plain text and a warning is logged.